 To be eligible for admission to the Physical Therapy Doctoral Program, you must have at least a bachelor's degree from an accredited college or university.

-The following prerequisite letter-graded courses and work experience must be completed prior to enrolling in the program:
+The following prerequisite letter-graded courses and work experience must be completed prior to starting the program:

-- The following courses are recommended, although not required: microbiology, histology, embryology and neuroscience.
+- These courses are recommended, though not required: microbiology, histology, embryology and neuroscience

 Transfer of credit